 Our dermatologic surgery clinic has cared for thousands of patients, and we have one of the highest patient satisfaction scores in the University of Missouri health system.
 We do not get these scores without doing excellent work.
 The Mohs procedure provides a 99 percent cure rate for basal cell carcinoma and a 97 percent cure rate for squamous cell carcinoma, so typically once a skin cancer is treated with this technique, it will not return.

 Mohs surgery is also the most conservative or tissue sparing of the surgical treatments for skin cancer.
-Once removal of the skin cancer is complete, our doctor and his team are typically able to repair the defect in a cosmetically elegant fashion on the same day.
-If your skin cancer requires multidisciplinary care, we have specialists in plastic surgery, head and neck surgery, oculoplastic surgery and oncology standing by to coordinate care.
+Once removal of the cancer is complete, our doctor and his team are typically able to repair the defect in a cosmetically elegant fashion on the same day.
+If your cancer requires multidisciplinary care, we have specialists in plastic surgery, head and neck surgery, oculoplastic surgery and oncology standing by to coordinate care.

 Leading-edge research and clinical trials

 In addition to highly specialized diagnosis and treatment options, physicians at Ellis Fischel Cancer Center lead clinical trials for various types of cancer, including melanoma and other skin cancers.

 The University of Missouri Dermatology and Skin Surgery Center has a proven track record of providing high-quality care for the most complex and challenging skin cancers.
 For this reason, we were approved by the American Board of Dermatology and the ACGME (Accreditation Council for Graduate Medical Education) to host the only fellowship-training program in mid-Missouri.
 This fellowship brings physicians from across the nation here to do subspecialized training in micrographic (Mohs) surgery and dermatologic oncology.